-Mumbai rains: High tide expected at 12.47 PM; Landslide in Kandivali
+WATCH: High tide hits Mumbai; Landslide in Kandivali

-Mumbai, Aug 04: A high tide of 4.45 metres is expected at 12:47 pm in Mumbai on Tuesday, predicted the India Meteorological Department (IMD).
+Mumbai, Aug 04: A high tide of 4.45 metres hit Mumbai at around 12:47 pm as heavy rainfall continues to lash the city.
+The MeT department has sounded a red alert for today and tomorrow for an extremely heavy downpour.

 Heavy overnight rain caused a landslide on the Western Express Highway in suburban Kandivali early Tuesday morning, affecting vehicular movement from the western suburbs towards south Mumbai, officials said.